 Several unique rules apply specifically to retail Forex traders in the US:

 - Leverage Limit: The maximum leverage allowed for major currency pairs is capped at 1:50.
-This limits the potential risk exposure for retail traders but is significantly lower than what many international brokers offer.
+This limits the potential risk exposure for retail traders but is significantly lower than what many international brokers offer, which fundamentally alters how margin calls work for US-based accounts in volatile markets.

-- Minimum Capital Requirement: Brokers must maintain a minimum net capital of $20 million to ensure they are financially stable and can meet their obligations to clients.
+- Minimum Capital Requirement: According to the U.S. Code of Federal Regulations (17 CFR § 5.7), Retail Foreign Exchange Dealers (RFEDs) must maintain a minimum adjusted net capital of $20 million.
+This strict statutory mandate ensures they are financially stable and can meet their obligations to clients even during extreme market volatility.

 These strict rules aim to protect retail traders from excessive risk and ensure brokers operate with high levels of financial integrity.